oahcran/spring-boot-samples/spring-boot-mysql-springdatajpa-hibernate/readme.md

 ### Changes Log

-Include deployment to Cloud Foundry with Spring Cloud Config.
+This is a practice to modify existing netgloo samples to include deployment to Cloud Foundry with Spring Cloud Config.

 https://github.com/oahcran/spring-cloud-samples-cook-config

-### ---
+### --- Origin Post ---

 See here for more informations: http://blog.netgloo.com/2014/10/27/using-mysql-in-spring-boot-via-spring-data-jpa-and-hibernate/